OceanScript-Devs/OceanScript/README.md

 ```

 Note that capitalization is ignored for both functions.
 Oceanscript doesn't and won't support
-capitalization, numeracy, or punctuation - as that's not what it was designed for.
+capitalization or punctuation - as that's not what it was designed for.

 These functions may raise exceptions which you can access in the ``oceanscript.errors`` module.
 They **all** subclass ``oceanscript.errors.OceanScriptError``.